The Man Who Captured Eichmann

 The Man Who Captured Eichmann is a 1996 American historical drama television film directed by William Graham and written by Lionel Chetwynd, based on the 1990 book Eichmann in My Hands by Peter Malkin and Harry Stein.
-The film stars Robert Duvall as Nazi war criminal Adolf Eichmann, who lived under the name Ricardo Klement in Buenos Aires, Argentina, and Arliss Howard as Israeli Mossad agent Peter Malkin, who captured Eichmann in 1960.
+The film stars Robert Duvall as Nazi war criminal Adolf Eichmann, who lived under the name Ricardo Klement in Buenos Aires, Argentina, and Arliss Howard as Israeli Mossad agent Peter Malkin, who kidnapped Eichmann in 1960.

 The Man Who Captured Eichmann premiered on TNT on November 10, 1996.
 The film received positive reviews from critics, with Duvall being nominated for a Primetime Emmy Award and a Screen Actors Guild Award for his performance.

 Plot

 Set in 1960, the story follows the efforts of the Mossad, the Israeli Secret Service, to find former SS Colonel Adolf Eichmann, who fled Germany for Argentina and took the name Ricardo Klement.
 He was wanted for the mass murder of both Jews and non-Jews in Europe during the Holocaust.
 Learning of Eichmann's living in Argentina, the Mossad sends a team to capture him, led by agent Peter Malkin.
 The standing order is to bring Eichmann back alive to Israel for trial.

 The film ends with the take-off of the El Al aircraft taking Eichmann to face trial in Jerusalem.